joseph-a-levine/authoring/_older/november_2022.md

 ### Monthly Le Guin

 *Another Story, or A Fisherman of the Inland Sea* is more Ursula Le Guin than Ursula Le Guin.
-There is a novel set of gender and sexual relations,{% sidenote "fishgend" "Describe, and include Quote about moities being more important than gender." %} a long voyage from home to an alien world, plenty of FTL travel and communication, an appropriate appropriated mythology, and a train.
+There is a novel set of gender and sexual relations,{% sidenote "fishgend" "Describe, and include ''One's [moiety] is as deeply and intimately part of ones

+elf as one's gender, and has quite as much to do with one's sexual life.''" %} a long voyage from home to an alien world, plenty of FTL travel and communication, an appropriate appropriated mythology, and a train.
+2022 has been a very successful year for me, but I vastly underestimated the scale of one of my goals: reading everything published by Ursula Le Guin this year; I was happy to just finish the Earthsea and Hainish books.
+Even beyond her dozens of novels, tho, there are dozens of short stories scattered about.
+I found *A Fisherman* in a recently released collection, "The Found and the Lost."

+*A Fisherman*, part of her Hainish universe, is notable for extended references to "historical" earth culture.
+The protagonist's mother left earth millenia before settling on the planet O and starting the action, and tells stories from Japanese mythology about demon rats and Momotarō, the peach boy.{% sidenote "tarou" "The titular *Fisherman* is Urashima Tarō." %} Le Guin rarely steals mythology so directly, preferring to tweak and adapt real tradition into science fiction, as in *Vaster than Empires and More Slow* or *Semley's Necklace*.

+Written in 1994, *A Fisherman* is very early solarpunk, possibly unintentional solarpunk.{% sidenote "dispo" "I occasionally see Le Guin's *The Dispossessed* described as one of the first solarpunk novels, which invariably bums me out about both the novel and the genre.
+Both do better without the other." %} Le Guin isn't cheerful enough to thrive in as optimistic a genre as solarpunk,{% sidenote "sidenote-id" "Ask me for my opinion on *The Ones Who Walk Away from Omelas* sometime" %} but her description on village life on O rivals my favorite solarpunk setting.{% sidenote "sidenote-id" "*A Prayer for the Crown-Shy*, to be written about... eventually." %} Pure Le Guin, her solarpunk is academic and industrious:

+> Koneko was wanted at home because of her excellence in the discipline we call "thick planning" — farm management is the usual translation, but the words have no hint of the complexity of factors involve din thick planning, ecology politics profit tradition aesthetics honor and spirit{% sidenote "extens" "Lack of punctuation Le Guin's — her switch to the semantic extensional definition is *so cool*. " %}  all function in an intensely practical and practically invisible balance of preservation and renewal, like the homeostasis of a vigorous organism.

 ## Listening